Barinas (state): Pre-Columbian era

+Colonial era

+King Charles III elevated the jurisdiction of Barinas to a province in 1786, separating it from Maracaibo.
+In 1787, Barinas had 40,991 inhabitants: 34% black, 33% white, 26% indigenous, and 5% slaves.
+75% of the indigenous people lived in religious reductions, which were Capuchin, Dominican and of the church itself.
+Governor Fernando Miyares diversified agriculture apart from tobacco, and founded the first prison, the first hospital, and the city of San Fernando de Apure.
+The export of livestock and agricultural products was consolidated, which were destined for Europe through the Apure, Orinoco and other rivers.

 In 1535, Europeans started to explore the region, this time on behalf of the Welsares, when the then governor, Jorge de Espira, crossed Barinas along with his group during his expedition in search for El Dorado del Meta and faced jirajaras along the way.
 Nicolás Federmán passed by the present Arismendi the same year.
 Philip of Utre, who had accompanied Espira, repeated his expedition in 1541.
 Alonso Pérez de Tolosa also crossed Barinas in 1549, heading for El Tocuyo, after he failed in a conquest entrusted to him by the then governor Juan Pérez de Tolosa.

 Altamira de Cáceres

 The colonization of Barinas began on June 30, 1577, when Captain Juan Andrés Varela, commissioned by the governor of La Grita Province, Francisco de Cáceres, founded the city of Altamira de Cáceres while choosing a mountainous place.

 Altamira was a small city.
 Its inhabitants led a dangerous life being close to the jirajaras and had limited space.
 Due to the city's precarious conditions, Varela resigned his post as mayor a few months after founding it, and, a decade later, its inhabitants desired to move.

 In spite of the inconveniences, Altamira was populated for four decades thanks to cattle raising and tobacco cultivation, and was able to compete with Cuba in the beginning.
 The population of the city did not prosper as expected, reaching only sixteen Creoles and 250 Indians, in spite of the fact that, according to Virgilio Tosta, "tobacco turned the primitive Barinas into a globally famous name".